codeadamca/github-portfolio-list/README.md

 # GitHub Portfolio List

-A GitHb repo for listing all Web Development student portfolios and GitHub accounts.
+A GitHub repo for listing all Web Development student portfolios and GitHub accounts.

 ## Requirements: